Texas bombing suspect kills self, reported to be unemployed man, 23

 The first three devices were parcel bombs dropped off in front of homes in the Austin area.
 A fourth went off on Sunday night, apparently detonated with a trip wire also around Austin, and a fifth exploded inside a FedEx Corp (FDX.N) facility in Schertz on Tuesday.

-FedEx officials provided “key evidence” that led to the suspect’s identification, the company told employees in an internal memo seen by Reuters on Wednesday. [nL1N1R310Z]
+FedEx officials provided “key evidence” that led to the suspect’s identification, the company told employees in an internal memo seen by Reuters on Wednesday.

 The first two bombs killed black men, raising fears they were part of a hate crime, but investigators said the blasts that came later and were more random made that less likely.